wearefrank/frank-runner/README.md

    |--frank2otherproject
 ```

-You can overwrite default values by creating a frank!runner.properties in the
+You can overwrite default values by creating a frank-runner.properties in the
 project to run.
 In case you need to change the default value for projects.dir
-(which is ..) you can create a build.properties in the frank!runner project
+(which is ..) you can create a build.properties in the frank-runner folder
 (which can also be used to specify the project.dir as explained earlier).

 Your project doesn't need to contain a context.xml in case you want to use H2.